cheminfo/nmrium-docs/docs/10_general/20_list/20_list_of_spectra.md

 If you have one or more spectra of a compound, NMRium is able to assign these spectra for you.
 To use this, select the function **NMR spectra assignment**.
 NMRium analyses the ranges.
 It determines the integral or the relative H part of a range.
 It also does a multiplet analysis and a calculation of the coupling constants.
 Finally, you can also make corrections by yourself.

 Click above the panels on the right side on the red marked button and select the corresponding function.
-You must activate it by clicking on a spectrum or a nucleus in the panel Spectra.
+You must activate it by clicking on a spectrum or a nucleus in the panel **Spectra**.
 Afterwards, the selected mode will be available.